wujiaqi06/SGV-caller/README.md

   Calculation pipeline 8 reads a protein sequence file as an input file (e.g. S.pep.fas.gz), a protein reference sequence file (e.g. NC_045512.2.S.fas) and extracts the amino acid replacement information directly.

 ## 7.1 Output files
-  Output_file_name.raw_variants.for_each.all.txt: the raw variations at nucleotide level for each genome.
+  "Output_file_name.raw_variants.for_each.all.txt": the raw variation at the nucleotide level for each genome.
-  Output_file_name.variations.info.sum.txt: the information for each variation, including snp locations, reference snps, alternative snps, reference codons, alternative codons, reference amino acids, alternative amino acids, etc.
+  "Output_file_name.variations.info.sum.txt": the information for each variation, including SNP locations, reference SNPs, alternative SNPs, reference codons, alternative codons, reference amino acids, alternative amino acids, etc.
-  Output_file_name.raw_variants.static.txt: quality of each genome, including number of differences to the reference genome, number of undetermined nucleotides of the whole genome and number of undetermined nucleotides of Spike protein, respectively.
+  "Output_file_name.raw_variants.static.txt": the quality of each genome, including the number of differences to the reference genome, the number of undetermined nucleotides of the whole genome, and the number of undetermined nucleotides of the spike protein.
-  Output_file_name.s.static.txt: quality of Spike protein region only.
+  "Output_file_name.s.static.txt": the quality of the spike protein region only.
-  Output_file_name.deletion.txt and Output_file_name.insertion.txt: the information of deletions and insertions of the genomes analysed.
+  "Output_file_name.deletion.txt" and "Output_file_name.insertion.txt": information on deletions and insertions in the genomes analysed.
-  Output_file_name.count_aa.txt, Output_file_name.count_codon.txt, Output_file_name.count_snp.txt: the counting of each variations at amino acid, codon and nucleotide level.
+  "Output_file_name.count_aa.txt", "Output_file_name.count_codon.txt", "Output_file_name.count_snp.txt": the count of each variation at amino acid, codon and nucleotide level.
-  Output_file_name.options.txt: the command options that are actually run during the calculation.
+  "Output_file_name.options.txt": the command options that are actually executed during the calculation.

 ## 7.2 Output folders
 Main output folders: